A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Lifetime of quasi-stars

 For an accretion rate of $0.1$~\Msun/yr it corresponds to $t_{\rm GRI}\sim 10^5$~yr.
 As $t_{\rm end}\sim 10^8$~yr, then we estimate, for this particular case, that the QS phase lasts one thousand times more than the life of its progenitor.
 If the accretion rate increases, then $t_{\rm GRI}$ decreases and vice versa \citep[see][]{herrington2023modelling}, while $t_{\rm end}$ remains mostly constant.

-It is important to note that the estimate for $t_{\rm end}$ should be considered an upper value for the QS lifetime.
-Compared with our simulations, the value of $\ddot{M}_{\rm BH}$ is higher than the one obtained from Eq.~\ref{eq:mdot_bh}, which being more consistent with $\alpha>1$.
+It is important to note that the estimate for $t_{\rm end}$ should be considered an upper limit for the QS lifetime.
+Compared with our simulations, the value of $\dot{M}_{\rm BH}$ is higher than the one obtained from Eq.~\ref{eq:mdot_bh}, which being more consistent with $\alpha>1$.
+As well, our results on $t_{\rm end}$ depend on the assumption that the QS can exist until $M_{\rm BH} / M = 1$, but the maximum BH mass that can support an envelope in hydrostatic equilibrium remains uncertain, with previous estimates going from $~0.1\%$ up to $\sim 60\%$ of the QS mass \citep[see][]{2011MNRAS.414.2751B,2012MNRAS.421.2713B,2024ApJ...970..158C,2026ApJ...998...65H,santarelli2026evolutionary}.
+In the case the QS end its lifetime when $M_{\rm BH} / M = f_{\rm max}$, where $0< f_{\rm max}\le1 $, the resulting QS lifetime will be on the order of the product $f_{\rm max}\, t_{\rm end}$ as given by Eq.~\ref{eq:tend_acc} and \ref{eq:tend_noacc} for cases where $t_{\rm GRI} \rightarrow \tau'$ or $t_{\rm GRI} \ll \tau'$.